 HOW DOES WORLD RENEW USE ITS FOODGRAINS BANK ACCOUNT?

-In the past year, World Renew has programmed $9.2 million to support 28 projects in 13 countries.
-This includes large-scale projects in Ethiopia, Zambia, Somalia, Syria and Lebanon.
+In the past year, World Renew has programmed $9.9 million to support projects in 13 countries.
+This includes large-scale projects in Syria, Lebanon, Nigeria, and Bangladesh.
 Since the Canadian government matches every $1 we raise with up to another $4, a large portion of our total budget is made up of government contributions.

 HOW CAN I GET INVOLVED?